khofstadter/OpenBCI-SuperCollider/README.md

 * CytonWifi, CytonDaisyWifi, GanglionWifi - these SuperCollider classes require the WiFi Shield and a special firmware ( [arduino sketch](https://github.com/redFrik/OpenBCI_WIFI/blob/OpenSoundControl/examples/WifiShieldOSC/WifiShieldOSC.ino) ) for sending OSC.
 Maximum sample rate for these classes is 16000Hz.

+* CytonTest, CytonDaisyTest, GanglionTest - with these classes you generate test synthetic data.
+No hardware board needed.

 ## troubleshooting

 **mac os 10.12.x** and later with cyton + dongle...